jeremyhilado/seir-224-project-2/project-worksheet.md

     }

 This code snippet checks whether all the APIs have finished fetching and displays nothing if they haven't and then returns a message saying if no matches if they have and there is no data we can show the user based on their search choice.

+## Issues and Resolutions

+First issue I had was I tried storing all the data in my App component and passing it down to all the other components.
+However, I ran into an issue with the data not being passed to my SearchResults component when I used the form submit button as a direct link to the search results page.
+The resolution I came up with was to move the API call to the SearchResults component.

+The second issue I had was the app breaking because it tried to access data that did not exist yet because it was not fully fetched.
+I implemented conditional rendering as a resolution.